Rainminds/.github/profile/README.md

 ## 🧩 Rainminds’ Role

-Rainminds builds and stewards infrastructure for governed AI execution.
+Rainminds builds and stewards infrastructure for deterministic AI execution.

-Our work focuses on execution-time semantics, authority enforcement, and replay determinism — not model optimization or agent tooling.

-Gantral is the foundational open-source project in this effort.

-Future Rainminds initiatives may extend operational capabilities while preserving clear architectural boundaries.
+Our work focuses on:

+- Execution-time semantics
+- Authority enforcement
+- Deterministic replay
+- Operational unification

+We do not build agent frameworks.
+We do not optimize models.
+We define the execution layer beneath them.

 ---

 ## 🤝 Community and Standards

-Rainminds engages with the broader ecosystem to shape **vendor-neutral execution governance infrastructure**.
+Rainminds engages with the broader ecosystem to shape **vendor-neutral execution infrastructure for agentic AI**.

 Gantral is designed to:

-- remain composable across ecosystems
+- Remain composable across ecosystems
-- avoid vendor lock-in
+- Avoid vendor lock-in
-- enforce explicit responsibility boundaries
+- Enforce explicit responsibility boundaries
-- evolve in collaboration with contributors
+- Evolve collaboratively

-We believe execution authority should be infrastructure, not convention.
+We believe execution authority should be infrastructure — not convention.

 ---

 > *We don’t help teams build agents.*
-> *We help organizations run AI with explicit authority.*
+> *We help organizations run agentic AI deterministically.*

 ---